Thank you very much for taking the time to read this GoFundMe.

 8. The escape to better temporary housing

 With the help of a friend, Ray has been able to, for the time being, afford better, temporary housing in the area.
-Unfortunately, this temporary housing is much more expensive and still exposes Ray to secondhand cigarette smoke.
+Unfortunately, this temporary housing is very expensive and still exposes Ray to secondhand cigarette smoke.
 Because this secondhand cigarette smoke triggers Ray’s multiple chemical sensitivities, Ray has still been unable to work.
 Despite the secondhand smoke issue, Ray’s doctor stated in a signed document that they need to stay here until he can find cleaner housing.

 (Photo: Ray’s US Army Purple Heart WW2 veteran Great Uncle Daniel Sayad, left, being honored by the Chicago Cubs in 2017.)

 8b.
-Update: Ray could not afford to stay in the temporary housing prescribed by his MD physician.
+Update: Ray could not afford to stay in the temporary housing prescribed by his M.D. physician.
 Ray is now in a nursing home.
 We very much need and greatly appreciate your continued support.

 9. It was at one of the fourteen Kane County Board meetings where we testified about the toxic mold that I, Ray’s fiancée, compared Ray to his US Army Purple Heart WW2 veteran Uncle Danny.
 I compared Ray to his Uncle Danny because of what I described as Ray’s passion for helping others.
 You can see that specific testimony of mine here (begins at 1:28:47):

 10. Ray’s life is in serious and imminent danger because of the severe and permanent toxic mold injury and the horrific neglect during and after the toxic mold injury.
-Despite these injustices continuing to harm Ray and put itheir life at such great and imminent risk, Ray is emerging from all of this with a deeply forgiving and deeply loving spirit.
+Despite these injustices continuing to harm Ray and put their life at such great and imminent risk, Ray is emerging from all of this with a deeply forgiving and deeply loving spirit.

 12. Before the toxic mold injury, Ray was developing and demonstrating talent and passion for the arts.
 This talent and passion for the arts includes a dedication to social progress, social justice and human rights that would likely produce significant contributions to our society.
-We strongly maintain hope that Ray can help many people if you help them to survive and build medically clean housing for Ray to live in.
+Ray completed a course in acting classes that triggered an earlier passion for acting and made Ray very excited about acting.
+Ray also wrote about one hundred poems in the period preceding his mold injury and was on his way to becoming a prolific poet.

 I conclude this summary by stating that, at least in part, the future of our communities, our country, our world, and our planet could be related to a just resolution to this situation.